igorw/weblog/_posts/2012-12-08-sexpr-reader.md

 ## Basic reader

-The interface of the reader is what you would expect.
+The interface of the reader is very straight-forward.
 It has a single *parse* method which takes the token stream as an argument and returns the AST.

 Usage: